All the questions you might have are answered here! I will keep updating this as more people ask questions.

 Q: Where will we eat?

-A: This year's food arrangement are still to be confirmed but they should be similar to last year's.
+A: Food arrangement will be confirmed before each festival and vary from one festival to the next.
 In a nutshell, you will be provided with 2 meals a day.
 Please bring breakfast items (such as fruit, muesli bars, crackers and snacks) as well as a travel mug / reusable coffee cup and a refillable water bottle.
 There are also many different varieties of foods available from traders on site – from baguettes to burgers, baked potatoes to noodles, falafels to vegan delights, pancakes to pizza… there will be something for everyone!

 Q: Concretely, what do I need to pay for?